AlexxNica/one-hour-api-ruby/README.md

 This Gem is heavily inspired by the [Jira Gem](https://github.com/sumoheavy/jira-ruby/).

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `bin/guard` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 To install this gem onto your local machine, run `bundle exec rake install`.

 ## Release